gla-rad/iala_ms2_maritime_service/source/guideline/annex-a.md

 </tr>
 <tr>
   <td><strong>Collection of information</strong></td>
-  <td>Complete marine domain awareness is essential for the early identification of risks and effective response.
-The collection of information is necessary to build an enhanced domain awareness, to support safety, security, environment protection and efficiency.
-This allows for faster and more informed decisions.
-There are rules that require coastal States to maintain domain awareness.
-There is currently a gap between the information collected and information required.
-A change in the type of service offered by a VTS (i.e. Information Service, Navigational Assistance Service or a Traffic Organization Service) may change the functional requirements of the domain awareness system.</td>
+  <td><p>Complete marine domain awareness is essential for the early identification of risks and effective response.<p></p>The collection of information is necessary to build an enhanced domain awareness, to support safety, security, environment protection and efficiency.
+This allows for faster and more informed decisions.<p></p>There are rules that require coastal States to maintain domain awareness.<p></p>There is currently a gap between the information collected and information required.<p></p>A change in the type of service offered by a VTS (i.e. Information Service, Navigational Assistance Service or a Traffic Organization Service) may change the functional requirements of the domain awareness system.</p></td>
   <td>
     <ul>
       <li>Common maritime information/data structure</li>